nodejs/Gzemnid/README.md

 AST tree also ignores a list of excluded files and directories and minified code.

-All data get out of date the moment you build it.

 Downloads/month are not equal to popularity, and you can't see which version is being used.

 Code and AST search, among other things, takes only `latest` released package versions into an account.
 That could be significantly different from `master`, beta branches, also older versions could be much more popular that `latest`.

+All datasets get out of date the moment you build them.

 Scoped packages are ignored completely.